circus-tent/circus/docs/source/configuration.rst

     **warmup_delay**
         The delay (in seconds) between running processes.
     **autostart**
-        If set to true, the watcher will not be started automatically when the arbiter starts.
+        If set to false, the watcher will not be started automatically when the arbiter starts.
 The watcher can be started explicitly (example: `circusctrl start myprogram`).
 (Default: True)
     **numprocesses**